horovod/horovod/docs/conda.rst

 There are a few things worth noting about the dependencies.

-1. Even though I have installed the NVIDIA CUDA Toolkit manually I still use Conda to manage the other required CUDA components such as :code:`cudnn` and :code:`nccl` (and the optional :code:`cupti`).
+1. Even though you have installed the NVIDIA CUDA Toolkit manually you should still use Conda to manage the other required CUDA components such as :code:`cudnn` and :code:`nccl` (and the optional :code:`cupti`).
-2. I use two meta-packages, :code:`cxx-compiler` and :code:`nvcc_linux-64`, to make sure that suitable C, and C++ compilers are installed and that the resulting Conda environment is aware of the manually installed CUDA Toolkit.
+2. Use two meta-packages, :code:`cxx-compiler` and :code:`nvcc_linux-64`, to make sure that suitable C, and C++ compilers are installed and that the resulting Conda environment is aware of the manually installed CUDA Toolkit.
 3. Horovod requires some controller library to coordinate work between the various Horovod processes.
 Typically this will be some MPI implementation such as `OpenMPI`_.
-However, rather than specifying the :code:`openmpi` package directly I instead opt for `mpi4py`_ Conda package which provides a CUDA-aware build of OpenMPI.
+However, rather than specifying the :code:`openmpi` package directly you should instead opt for `mpi4py`_ Conda package which provides a CUDA-aware build of OpenMPI.
 4. Horovod also support that `Gloo`_ collective communications library that can be used in place of MPI.
-I include cmake in order to insure that the Horovod extensions for Gloo are built.
+Include :code:`cmake` in order to insure that the Horovod extensions for Gloo are built.

 Below are the core required dependencies.
 The complete :code:`environment.yml` file is available on GitHub. ::